 Bad Argument #26).
 “Since the 1980’s, vaccine manufacturers in the USA have been protected from lawsuits following vaccine injury.”

 First, what’s your point?
 What exactly do you think this proves?
 Second, you cannot sue them directly, but you can get money through the National Vaccine Injury Compensation Program (NVICP), which is essentially a no fault system that does not require proof that the vaccine was responsible.
-In other words, you can get money for essentially any potentially plausible claim of vaccine injury even if the vaccine was in no way at fault (more details about the NVICP here).
+In other words, you can get money for essentially any potentially plausible claim of vaccine injury even if the vaccine was in no way at fault (more details about the NVICP here and here).

 Bad Argument #27).
 “Vaccination is being used to REDUCE fertility and reduce the worldwide population.”